ABC30 viewer tips lead to conviction in bizarre Selma robbery caught on camera

 Video shows Cervantes -- with his face uncovered -- walking into the store on Highland on March 24 and then walking out.

-As he lingered outside, a woman went into the store and when she walked out with her hands full of items she just bought, he charged at her with a knife and tried to take her car.
+As he lingered outside, a woman went into the store, and when she stepped out with her hands full of items she just bought, he charged at her with a knife and tried to take her car.

 She ran back inside the store, hustled into the bathroom, and locked the door.